• Skip to primary navigation

 • all-purpose flour ( or cake flour).

 • white vinegar - I recommend not ommiting this.
 Combined with baking soda, the vinegar reacts with carbon dioxide in a chemical reaction to create carbon dioxide.
-This in turn helps the malva pudding rise, making it fluffy and moist.
+This in turn helps the pudding rise, making it fluffy and moist.

 • milk - easily substitutable with plant milk, such as almond milk.